Boilermaker74/Take-Note-Note-Taking-Application/README.md

 # Take Note!
 Note Generator App
   by  Bradley Moleterno    ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)
 ## Description
 Did you ever have a million-dollar idea only to lose it because you had no way to store it?
 Or perhaps you wrote it down but lost the message.
 Well Take Note!
-The note applicator is a handy way to jot down a
+The note applicator is a handy way to jot down a note when inspiration strikes.
+Take Note! allows a user to enter any text note.
+The user can enter a title for their note followed by the note itself.
+A white button appears on the right side of the application once the user enters a note.
+When the user clicks on the white save note button that note is saved on the left side of the application.
+The user can bring up past notes or delete notes altogether.
+This application is especially interesting because it was the first application that was deployed using Heroku.
+Thus, it can be considered the first stand-alone web application created in class.
+We were also encouraged to create a delete route.
+This was actually quite simple once it was completed, but it took a couple of days to fully flesh out.
 ## Deployed Application URL
   https://take-note-note-taking-app-bc4198fb8934.herokuapp.com/.
 ## Table of Contents